-- CVWD, DWA, and MSWD identified a management strategy in the 2022 Alternative Plan Update that continues the existing Mission Creek Subbasin Management Committee structure, consisting of quarterly meetings with the General Managers from each agency. - The Agencies have developed adaptive management procedures to monitor management progress and adjust these management procedures as needed.
+- CVWD, DWA, and MSWD identified a management strategy in the 2022 Alternative Plan Update that continues the existing Mission Creek Subbasin Management Committee structure, consisting of quarterly meetings with the General Managers from each agency. - The Agencies have developed an adaptive management approach that includes monitoring management progress towards maintaining sustainability and adjusting these management procedures as needed.
 The adaptive management process consists of the following steps: 1) Planning, 2) Implementation, 3) Monitoring, 4) Analysis, and 5) Modification.
-The key to the adaptive management process is one of continual evaluation and program adjustment to meet the overall Mission Creek Subbasin management objectives.